-When evaluating new workplace technology software, be sure to look at security metrics like strict privacy policies, data ownership, access controls, and global compliance support.
+When evaluating new workplace technology software and workplace analytics, be sure to look at security metrics like strict privacy policies, data ownership, access controls, and global compliance support.
 Make sure the solutions you choose have the right compliance standards and security systems in place.

-In an increasingly digitized world, the performance of the IT department affects the performance of the entire organization more than ever.
+In an increasingly digitized world, the performance of the IT department affects the workplace performance analytics of the entire organization more than ever.